Playdough ideas and kids go hand in hand.

 Playdough is a great sensory activity.

 In fact, adding these loose parts to your next playdough activity will help change up texture and design.
-You will see in our sensory play 101 post how to get started if this is your first time.
+In our sensory play 101 post, you will see how to get started if this is your first time.

 Playdough can be made at home or bought!
 If you are looking to make your own, this Playdough recipe from A Crafty Living is excellent!